-decades Mr. de Luzuriaga has had four of experience diverse industries food in agriculture, manufacturing, engineering, processing, transport, commodities, property development, thrift banking, investment banking, nongovernment organizations, education, pre-need, insurance, media, publishing, private equity, venture capital, fund management, content marketing and technology companies.
-He is an alumnus of the Asian Institute of Management and the University of the Philippines.
+Four decades in diverse industries --- agriculture, manufacturing, engineering, food processing, transport, commodities, property development, thrift banking, investment banking, nongovernment organizations, education, insurance, pre-need, media, publishing, private equity, venture capital, fund management, content marketing and technology companies.

-Rodell A. Garcia
+Rodell A. Garcia Position: Non-Executive Director

+Mr. Garcia was elected as Director of BanKo in June 2023.
 Mr. Garcia has more than 40 years of experience in Information Technology across banking, telecommunications, water utility and healthcare industries.
 He occupied key senior executive positions and led IT teams in the development and implementation of new and innovative technologies, some of which gained recognition and awards in the international community.
 Further, he was the Executive Lead of G-Cash, the Philippines' pioneering and award-winning mobile commerce application launched in 2004 and is one of the earliest implementations of e-money.